Mark Trail: Reception

 According to the US Fish and Wildlife Service, "Elrod's comics typically present information promoting public awareness of imperiled species."
 A notable exception is the strip that ran on March 11, 2007, which depicted the African Elephant not as imperiled, but as a peril itself.
 Letters appeared in numerous papers taking issue with the strip's contention that, "The two main killers in East Africa are HIV/AIDS and wild animals, particularly elephants."
 Several papers ran letters to the editor objecting to this assertion.

 Jack Hill has criticized the strip for declining in quality since 1978.
 According to Hill, the earlier versions of the strip featured well-written plot and character development and a detailed art style, whereas later versions were marked by a loss of accuracy and detail and "a free-floating approach to perspective."
 In addition, time froze: scenes and plots have been recycled from the past.
 According to King Features, Mark now stays "forever 32".
 However, these changes, along with the uneven art work and misplaced speech balloons (often pointed at foregrounded animals), attracted a new following among fans called "Trailheads".

 In some cases, daily strips have recycled art and slightly updated plots from 20- or 30-year-old strips.
 Updating includes deleting pipes and ashtrays, and rearranging panels.
 Close-ups of recycled animal art are added to cover extraneous word balloons or to create a new panel to add new dialogue.

-A parody of the Defenders of the Earth cartoon, called Protectors of the Earth, is made up of comic strip characters Dr. Rex Morgan, Mary Worth, Garfield and Mark Trail.